hadirsa/spring-data-llm-adapter/README.md

 # Spring Data LLM Adapter

-A modular Spring Boot library for intelligent database schema discovery and natural language query processing using LLM integration.
+A library for intelligent database schema discovery and natural language query processing using LLM integration.

 ## Architecture